cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

         variation_name: 33/33/33 text component
         variation_specs: >-
           * Headings: Use H3 or H4.
 Do not use both.
-            * H3: Use when you wish to give the blob heading text a higher level of prominence within the page hierarchy.
+            * H3: Use when you wish to give the heading text a higher level of prominence within the page hierarchy.
 Avoid using H3 when it will cause the heading to break to 3 lines or more.
-            * H4: Use when you wish to give the heading text less prominence within the page hierarchy or when the blob set follows an H3 heading.
+            * H4: Use when you wish to give the heading text less prominence within the page hierarchy or when the component follows an H3 heading.
 When you select the H4 you have the option of including a minicon to the left of the heading.

           ![](/design-system/images/uploads/third_width_link_blob_style.png)
     variation_group_name: Text only